TheCyberian/Destini-Flutter/README.md

 # Destini 🤔

-## Our Goal
+Using Dart OOP principles to build a well organised project.

-In this challenge, we will use Dart OOP principles to build a well organised project.
+Story based application with different responses based on user action.